limeleaf-collective/website/content/podcast/episode-07.md

 In this episode, we discuss AT Protocol, a technology that underpins [Bluesky](https://bsky.app) and many believe is the future of social media.
 ATProto pioneer Boris Mann [@bmann.ca](https://bsky.app/profile/bmann.ca) educates us about AT Protocol, where it's used, why so many people are excited about it, and even how it's pronounced.

-**Breaking news**: In the episode, we discuss software patents.
+**Breaking news**: In the episode, we discuss software patents as they relate to ATProto standardization.
 Today, Bluesky published a [patent pledge](https://bsky.social/about/blog/10-01-2025-patent-pledge) vowing to "not enforce any of the patents on any software invention Bluesky Social owns now or in the future."
 The pledge includes IP related to ATProto.
 Progress!

 <!-- more -->